syncfusion-content/blazor-docs/blazor/treeview/data-binding.md

 ---
 layout: post
 title: Data Binding in Blazor TreeView Component | Syncfusion
-description: Learn here all about data binding support in Syncfusion Blazor TreeView component, it's elements and more.
+description: Checkout and learn here all about data binding support in Syncfusion Blazor TreeView component, it's elements and more.
 platform: Blazor
 control: TreeView
 documentation: ug